kimlengkit1/Splitzy/README.md

 ## The Goal
 Make splitting receipts fast, fair, and fun, so you can go back to enjoying the company of your friends and loved ones, not the calculator.

 # Other Notes

+## Installation instruction

 I ran this using the isolated environment instead of my system Python.
+To create a virtual environment: ``python -m venv .venv``

-Need to activate it every time I open a new terminal, so use ``source .venv/bin/activate``.
-Type ``deactivate`` when done.
+Need to activate it every time a new terminal is open, so use ``source .venv/bin/activate``.

+To install the dependencies, use ``pip install -r requirements.txt``.

+As a sanity check, run ``pip list`` and look for google-generativeai, pillow, and python-dotenv.

+Type ``deactivate`` when ready to exit.